moataz-mahmoud/moataz-mahmoud.github.io/_posts/2019-11-15-introductio-to-e2e-testing-usign-protractor-in-typescript.md

 import  { element, by } from 'protractor'

 export class LandingPage {
-    private websiteTitle = element(by.css('site-title'))
+    private websiteTitle = element(by.css('.site-title'))
 }
 ```

 Regarding to the first line, it's to import element and by objects from the protractor module.
 When we are using VSCode and TypeScript, so we can use the auto-complete and auto-import features.
 All what you need to auto-import any library from any defined module in the node_modules is to type its name and click ctrl + space which is the default auto-complete shortcut in VSCode and automatically it will be imported for you.
 Do that with both element and by keywords, and the first line will be auto-generated.
+Don't panic with the selection method and what that element and by keywords work.
+It's the topic of the next post.

 Now the need to creat a method to deal with that element.
 Again we don't need to let any other component from outside the landing page to be able to change the contents of the websiteTitle variable.
 So it's made as a private member and will create a public method to let the meant specs file to be able to interact with it.
 And in this point, all what we need from the websiteTitle is to get its contained text.
 So here is a function to get it.
 This function won't be marked as private or public because the default access modifier in TypeScript is public.